ivos/signboard/src/site/markdown/features.md

 1. __Log in__

-	As a registered user I can log into the system to start using it.
+	As an active user I can log into the system to start using it.
 Login data: email, password.

 1. __Log out__